 Our favourite village in the northern Dordogne, Saint-Jean-de-Cole is in a riverside setting and has an old stone bridge, a castle and many lovely houses.

 France This way comment: this region is quite different in character to the 'central' Dordogne and provides a quite different visitor experience, with less major sights but more peace and quiet.
 Lovely region to unwind!

-See more places, tourist attractions and local markets at visiting Dordogne
+- See more places, tourist attractions and local markets at attractions in the Dordogne

 French version: Dordogne (Francais)